 There are global concerns over the potential impacts of scrubber contaminants on the marine environment.
-This page has the current guidance on the use of these systems in New Zealand territorial waters.
+This page has the current guidance on the use of these systems in New Zealand.

-The Ministry for the Environment supports the use of precaution by ships operating scrubbers in NZ territorial waters, whilst we undertake further monitoring to address key uncertainties related to the use of these systems.
+The Ministry for the Environment supports the use of precaution by ships operating scrubbers in New Zealand, while we gather further information on the use of these systems and their potential risks.

-- operating closed loop scrubbers in zero discharge mode and retaining any waste sludge on board until able to dispose of at the next available port facility
+- Operate closed loop scrubbers in zero discharge mode and retain any waste on board until it can be disposed of at the next available port reception facility

 © Ministry for the Environment